Sue Bird's career ends as Aces top Storm to reach to Finals

 AP Sports Writer

+SEATTLE (AP) — This time there were tears, on the court and in the stands.
+The finality of the situation finally hitting Sue Bird and the thousands that showed up hoping to see her career continue for at least 40 more minutes.

+Chelsea Gray was simply too good, sending the Las Vegas Aces to the WNBA Finals and in the process brought and end to Bird’s illustrious career.

-SEATTLE (AP) — Sue Bird’s career came to an end Tuesday night as Chelsea Gray scored 15 of her 31 points in the fourth quarter and the Las Vegas Aces advanced to the WNBA Finals with a 97-92 win over the Seattle Storm in Game 4 of their semifinal series.
+Gray scored 15 of her 31 points in the fourth quarter and the Aces advanced to the WNBA Finals with a 97-92 win over the Seattle Storm in Game 4 of their semifinal series on Tuesday night.

 The Aces won the best-of-five series 3-1, all the games tense, pressure-packed and filled with spectacular shot-making.
 The Aces ended up making more, most notably Gray, who made five of six shots down the stretch and scored 12 of the final 20 points for the Aces.